 Fall 2018 International Student Orientation (ISO) Program

-Arrival/residence hall move-in for Global Scholars Program participants: Monday, July 16, 2018
+Arrival/residence hall move-in for Global Scholars Program (GSP) participants: Monday, July 16, 2018

-Arrival/residence hall move-in for all other International students and Exchange visitors: Tuesday, August 14, 2018
+Arrival/residence hall move-in for all other International Students, Exchange Visitors, and Third Culture Kid (TCK)/Global Nomad Students: Tuesday, August 14, 2018

 International Student Orientation: Wednesday, August 15th – Friday, August 17th, 2018

 (New Student Orientation begins Saturday, August 18th, 2018)